-- simple (closed) fracture – where the skin hasn't broken and the surrounding tissue isn't damaged
+- a simple (closed) fracture – where the skin hasn't broken and the surrounding tissue isn't damaged

 - compound (open) fracture – where the skin and tissue is broken and the brain is exposed

-- linear fracture – where the break in the bone looks like a straight line
+- a linear fracture – where the break in the bone looks like a straight line

-- depressed fracture – where part of the skull is crushed inwards
+- a depressed fracture – where part of the skull is crushed inwards

-- basal fracture – a fracture to the base of the skull
+- a basal fracture – a fracture to the base of the skull